bdsp-core/Rapid_IIIC_Labeling_GUI/README.md

 This repository describes a GUI developed by Dr. Jin Jing ("JJ"), PhD that enables rapid labeling of IIIC patterns.
 By following these instructions you can set up the GUI to annotate your own data.

+Files and data can be downloaded from this GitHub repository, or [here](https://www.dropbox.com/scl/fo/wumjaqegapgni79ltwrrj/h?dl=0&rlkey=t4437wh74ur6gv319w07yqhkd)

 **Requirements:** MATLAB, EEGLAB (https://sccn.ucsd.edu/eeglab/index.php), and Python (Anaconda)

 **Input data:** Raw EDF files inside .\Data\EDF\; scalp monopolar/C2 EEG that contains a full set of 19 channels + 1 EKG (optional), with channels named as follows: